gvwilson/sensibleadventures/misc/bear-02.md

 it over and---here, let me."

 Sergeant Gyalpa had to prop himself up on one elbow in order to sit up.
-Prince Lormay sat back and watched while the sergeant untied and then re-tied the last knots in the rope that held the splint together.
+Prince Thokmay sat back and watched while the sergeant untied and then re-tied the last knots in the rope that held the splint together.
 His hands shook, but his grip was strong.